London & Paris

 • Day 8 | Sunday 17 January

 The artistic and cultural dialogue between London and Paris has shaped European art for centuries, and this morning we cross the Channel to continue that exchange.
 An early departure takes us to historic St Pancras International, where we board the high-speed train to Paris.
 Arriving in the early afternoon, we begin the Paris chapter of our journey with a visit to the Musée d’Orsay.
 Housed within the former Gare d’Orsay, a Beaux-Arts railway station completed in 1900, it was transformed in the late 1980s into France’s national museum of 19th-century art.
-The conversion, led by Italian architect Gae Aulenti, preserved the character of the original structure while creating a carefully considered setting for the collection.
-A guided visit introduces the museum’s outstanding holdings, tracing artistic developments from Realism through Impressionism and Post-Impressionism, many of which form an important point of reference to works encountered earlier in London.
+A visit here introduces the museum’s outstanding holdings, tracing artistic developments from Realism through Impressionism and Post-Impressionism, many of which form an important point of reference to works encountered earlier in London.
+We also take in the special exhibition Auguste Bartholdi: Liberty Enlightening the World.
+Focusing on the career of this Alsatian sculptor, the exhibition explores the monumental ambitions that defined his work and the political context that shaped it.
+Particular attention is given to the creation of the Statue of Liberty, a project first conceived for the Suez Canal before evolving into one of the world’s most recognisable public monuments.
 Following our visit, we cross the Seine to our hotel, with time to settle in before reconvening for dinner this evening.
 Overnight Paris (B, D)

 • Day 9 | Monday 18 January